 Basic Railroad Technique

-You may use a larger tapestry needle, or a tool specifically designed to smooth stitches known as a laying tool.
+You can either use a larger tapestry needle or a laying tool, which is specifically designed to smooth stitches.

-For best results use the stab method.
-The stab method involves moving the hand back and forth from the front of the fabric to the back of the fabric.
+For best results, use the stab method.
+This involves moving the hand back and forth from the front of the fabric to the back of the fabric.
 The needle is "stabbed" into the front of the fabric, left there, and then pulled through from the other side.

-It may seem a little tedious, but with practice it will become a habit and you will get faster.
-It will be a part of your everyday stitching and you will see how much better your work looks.
+It may seem a little tedious, but with practice, you will get faster.
+It will be a part of your everyday stitching, and you will see how much better your work looks.